dgroch/dgroch.github.io/_summaries/2019-10-12-The-22-immutable-laws.md

 A perception that exists in the mind is often interpreted as a **universal truth**.
 People are seldom, if ever, wrong.
 At least in their own minds.

 For example, Honda is perceived in America to be a manufacturer of reliable (Japanese) cars.
-In Japan, however, Honda is perceived to be a successful maker of motorcycles; the company is a distant third to Toyata and Nissan when it comes to car sales.
+In Japan, however, Honda is perceived to be a successful maker of motorcycles; the company is a distant third to Toyota and Nissan when it comes to car sales.

-The **"everybody knows"** principle makes the battle even more difficult; prospects frequently make buying decisions baesd on second-hand perceptions.
+The **"everybody knows"** principle makes the battle even more difficult; prospects frequently make buying decisions based on second-hand perceptions.

 ---

 ## 5. The Law of Focus

-> "The most popwerful concept in marketing is owning a word in the prospect's mind."
+> "The most powerful concept in marketing is owning a word in the prospect's mind."

 Simple words are best, taken right out of the dictionary.

 It's the ultimate marketing sacrifice.

-For example, Federal Express was able to put the word *overnight* into the minds of its prospects because it sacrified its product line and focused on overnight package delivery only.
+For example, Federal Express was able to put the word *overnight* into the minds of its prospects because it sacrificed its product line and focused on overnight package delivery only.

 The leader owns the word that represents the category.
 In the toothpaste category, for example, the company that owns be "fresh" or "white" is likely to be the leader.